Due Diligence in M&A: Introduction

 There is massive information asymmetry between the buyer and seller when acquiring a company: The seller knows everything about its own business and the buyer knows far less.
 Making matters worse, the seller is incentivized to hide or downplay negative aspects of the business and exaggerate the positives.

-Naturally, due diligence is primarily done by the buyer on the seller.
+Naturally, due diligence is primarily done by the buyer to the seller.
 However, the seller also performs due diligence on the buyer when buyer stock is used as part of the merger consideration.
 That’s because the seller will now have an interest in the buyer’s business.
-Sellers may also perform some basic due diligence in a cash sale to ensure buyer will be able to finance the acquisition.
+Sellers may also perform some basic due diligence in a cash sale to ensure the buyer will be able to finance the acquisition.

 Due diligence is unique to each transaction, but a thorough due diligence process usually involves: